Street storming: Consequences and casualty

 After Vietnam's 2008 AFF Championship win, at least four people were killed during the celebration night, with 183 emergency cases of people injured in Ho Chi Minh City and 63 cases of people injured in traffic accidents in Hanoi.

 After the street storming on 10 December 2019, 50 traffic accidents were reported with 31 dead and 35 injured.

 During the street storming on 29 July 2025, Vietnamese police caught 10 people, including 8 people who are under 18-years-old, not qualified to drive a vehicle according to regulations.
 Many violations include: not wearing a helmet, carrying too many people, not having a driver's license, etc. The police also reported that there are no traffic accidents during this street storming.

 Criticism

 Journalist Nguyễn Lưu criticized street storming, calling it "misguided fan culture" and a sign of "low education".

 Other varieties

 Yemen

 Shortly after the 2021 WAFF U-15 Championship, where Yemen created history by winning the tournament by beating Saudi Arabia on penalties, street storming began to occur across Yemen with thousands of Yemenis stormed the streets in all around the country with mass celebration, a rare display of unity of people of Yemen amidst the ongoing Yemeni civil war, and was congratulated by then-President of Yemen, Abdrabbuh Mansur Hadi.

 Other countries

-Many countries around the world also have similar celebrations to "street storming" to congratulate the achievements of their national team, such as the people of Argentina celebrating their team's victory in the 2022 FIFA World Cup, or fans of the Italy national team celebrating the UEFA Euro 2020 championship, etc.
+Many countries around the world also have similar celebrations to "street storming" to congratulate the achievements of their national team, such as the people of Argentina celebrating their team's victory in the 2022 FIFA World Cup, or fans of the Spain national team celebrating the UEFA Euro 2024 championship, etc.